Diwu-Yi/3702SA1Team9/README.md

 ## How to run IntelliShare App in R studio

-Clone this repo and install all necessary packages in all .R files.
-Then open the runApp.R file and hit the green Run App button.
-Supply the directory name which contains the app (3702SA1Team9 if you did not rename the folder).
-Wait for the app to load and start exploring IntelliShare!
+1. Clone this repo in r studio working directory and install all necessary packages in all .R files.
+2. Then open the runApp.R file and hit the green Run App button.
+3. Supply the directory name which contains the app (3702SA1Team9 if you did not rename the folder).
+4. Wait for the app to load on your machine (takes up to a few minutes) and start exploring IntelliShare!

 ## Below is the original README from the app gallery, Intelligentsia, note that the edition of keyring.R is NOT required to run IntelliShare